AGOberprieler/GinJinn2/docs/5-example_applications.rst

  1. Generate new GinJinn2 project:

-    First, we need to generate new GinJinn2 project using the :code:`ginjinn new` command.
+    First, we need to generate a new GinJinn2 project using the :code:`ginjinn new` command.
-    You can provide a model template (:code:`-t`), and a data directory (:code:`-d`) to this command.
+    You can provide a model template (:code:`-t`) and a data directory (:code:`-d`) to this command.
-    Here, we will use a Faster R-CNN as detection model, and the previously generated split dataset as data directory.
+    Here, we will use a Faster R-CNN as object detection model, and the previously generated split dataset as data directory.

     .. code-block:: BASH

          ginjinn new stickytraps_project -t faster_rcnn_R_101_FPN_3x.yaml -d stickytraps_split_sw

-    This will create the folder :code:`stickytraps_project`, containing a :code:`ginjinn_config.yaml` configuration file and an :code:`outputs` folder for modeling outputs.
+    This will create the folder :code:`stickytraps_project`, containing a :code:`ginjinn_config.yaml` file and an :code:`outputs` folder.

  2. Modify project configuration:

     Now, we will modify the number of training iterations, the evaluation period, and the checkpointing period.
-    Additionally, we will add several data augmentation options.
+    Additionally, we will add several optional data augmentations.
-    Augmentations are somewhat random data transformations (e.g. rotation, contrast adaption, ...) that are applied to the images and annotations prior to training.
+    These are randomized data transformations (e.g. varying rotation, contrast, etc.) that are applied to the images and annotations prior to their use for model training.
-    By applying these transformations, the dataset is artifically enlarged and made more variable, which very often leads to better model performance on new data.
+    In this way, the dataset is artificially enlarged and made more variable, which very often leads to better model performance on new data.

     In :code:`ginjinn_config.yaml` we will set the entries: